How to Change Habits and Meet Your Goals

 Time-bound

-This could be a clearly defined timeline, including a starting date and a target date.
+This could be a clearly defined timeline, including a starting date and a target date of achievement.
 The purpose is to create urgency.
-“You should be able to have something set up, so that you know you are changing or have changed and to feel reinforced,” says Dr. Cruz.
+“You should have a clear, realistic timeline set up, so that you know you are changing incrementally or have fully actualized your goals,” says Dr. Bender.

 Additional Resources